Atlanta Hawks: 2005–2012: Joe Johnson era

-In the summer of 2005, the Hawks completed a sign and trade deal with the Phoenix Suns to acquire Joe Johnson in return for Boris Diaw and two future 1st round picks.
+In the summer of 2005, the Hawks completed a sign-and-trade deal with the Phoenix Suns to acquire Joe Johnson in return for Boris Diaw and two future 1st-round picks.
 They also signed Zaza Pachulia from the Milwaukee Bucks.
-These changes occurred after an apparent power struggle between the owners for nearly three weeks before the moves were made.
+These changes occurred after an apparent power struggle between the owners for nearly three weeks.

-Despite their league-worst record the previous season, the Hawks only landed the number two pick in the 2005 NBA draft lottery (the first pick went to the Milwaukee Bucks).
-With the second pick, the Hawks selected Marvin Williams of North Carolina.
-In the 2006 draft, the Hawks selected former Duke star Shelden Williams with the fifth overall pick.
+Despite their league-worst record the previous season, the Hawks landed just the number-two pick in the 2005 NBA draft lottery (the first pick went to the Milwaukee Bucks).
+They selected Marvin Williams of North Carolina.
+In the 2006 draft, the Hawks selected Duke star Shelden Williams with the fifth overall pick.

 Hope and redemption appeared to be on the horizon for the Hawks beginning in 2007.
 With the third pick of the NBA draft, they selected Al Horford.
 Horford nearly averaged a double-double during his rookie season, and was the only unanimous selection to the All-Rookie First Team as well as being runner-up for Rookie of the Year honors.
 The season started with a victory against the Dallas Mavericks 101–94, sending hope to Hawks fans.
 The last time they won a season opener was in 1998, also the last time they made the playoffs.
 For the 2007–08 season, the Atlanta Hawks updated the logos and uniforms that saw navy blue become the primary color, with red relegated to trim color status.
 This marked the first time in team history that they had used navy blue as one of their colors.

 A mid-season trade for point guard Mike Bibby boosted the Hawks' playoff hopes.
 At the time of the trade the Hawks were 22–28; afterwards, they won 15 of their last 32 games to finish 37–45.
 Although they finished with a losing record, they managed to make the playoffs for the first time since 1999.
-In the playoffs the Hawks started to show improvement, pushing the eventual NBA Champions, Boston Celtics, to a Game 7 before losing in a blowout in Boston.
+In the playoffs the Hawks started to show improvement, pushing the eventual NBA Champions, Boston Celtics, to a Game 7 before losing in Boston.
 The Hawks won all three games at Philips Arena, which hosted its first playoff games and earned its first sellout.